Events & Classes

 You’re invited to the 2018 Work as Worship Retreat, where eleven influential business leaders and pastors will discuss what it looks like to connect faith and work.
 Taking place as a 1–Day Local Church Retreat on February 23, 2018, the live event in Dallas will be web-streamed to over 2,000 churches around the world.
 Church of the Cross UM at 3121 Wilmington Pike in Kettering will be one of the satellite locations.
 The day’s events will be held in the sanctuary beginning at 8:30am and will conclude at 3:30pm.

-Join Patrick Lencioni (Author, The Five Dysfunctions of a Team), Joel Manby (CEO, SeaWorld), Phil Vischer (Creator, VeggieTales and Jellyfish Labs), Wendy Davidson (President, US Specialty Channels Kellogg Company), Matt Chandler (Lead Pastor, The Village Church), and others in a day filled with real-life stories, biblical teaching, and practical wisdom that will equip Christians in the marketplace to see their work as an opportunity to care for their families, fulfill their calling, and bring glory to God.
+Join Patrick Lencioni (Author, The Five Dysfunctions of a Team), Joel Manby (CEO, SeaWorld), Phil Vischer (Creator, VeggieTales and Jellyfish Labs), Wendy Davidson (President, US Specialty Channels Kellogg Company), Anne Beiler, (Founder, Auntie Anne’s and author of Twist of Faith), Matt Chandler (Lead Pastor, The Village Church), and others in a day filled with real-life stories, biblical teaching, and practical wisdom that will equip Christians in the marketplace to see their work as an opportunity to care for their families, fulfill their calling, and bring glory to God.

-Go to https://www.workasworshipretreat.org/Registration/?id=315685388 to register for the retreat at Church of the Cross.
-For more information about the retreat check out the website at www.workasworshipretreat.org.
+Register here for the retreat at Church of the Cross.
+For more information about the retreat check out the website.
 The cost is $25 and all registration money will go directly to Church of the Cross as host of the event.
+Lunch, coffee, and snacks are included in the registration price.

 Men's Prayer Breakfast